3 common ways to set up commands or scripts for Debian series to start at boot

 Start the rc-local service:

-systemctl enable -now rc-local # service settings start at boot
+systemctl enable rc-local # sets the service to start at boot

 The following warning will pop up: